Book tickets for 2026 now (open from 17th January)

 Best Autumnal Sights of Edinburgh

 Autumn has arrived, bringing with it the colder months, russet, whisky-coloured leaves and darker nights.
-The city is starting to look truly autumnal – but where are best spots to fully appreciate the change in season?
+The city is starting to look truly autumnal – but where are the best spots to fully appreciate the change in season?
 Look no further as we’ve come up with some great spots dotted all over the city, perfect for all those autumnal Instagram photos, crisp walks with loved ones and the best sights of our beautiful Capital!

 Purple and orange autumn leaves

-View looking up to the top of Arthurs Seat
+View looking up to the top of Arthurs Seat in Edinburgh with blue sky in the background.

 Seven Hills of Edinburgh